C4IR/FAIR.m/add-ons/VAMPIRE/README.md

 # VAMPIRE.m
-see https://github.com/C4IR/VAMPIRE.m for details and license issues.
+VAMPIRE stands for Variational Algorithm for Mass-Preserving Image REgistration and is an add-on to the FAIR toolbox; see https://github.com/C4IR/FAIR.m for details and license issues and VAMPIRE/contents.m for overview and advice on VAMPIRE.

 ## What is it?
-VAMPIRE stands for Variational Algorithm for Mass-Preserving Image REgistration and is an extension to the FAIR toolbox written in MATLAB (https://de.mathworks.com/).
-The VAMPIRE model is mass-preserving by design and thus adequate in situations where the overall integral of image intensities needs to be preserved in the registration.
-For example, VAMPIRE has been used for motion correction in cardiac Positron Emission Tomography (PET).
+VAMPIRE is a smart implementation of a mass-preserving registration scheme and thus adequate in situations where the overall integral of image intensities needs to be preserved in the registration.
+VAMPIRE has been used for motion correction in cardiac Positron Emission Tomography (PET) and other applications.

-The approach is described in
+The mathematics and the algorithm are described in

        @article{GigengackEtAl2012,
                 author = {Gigengack, F and Ruthotto, L and Burger, M and Wolters, C H and Jiang, Xiaoyi and Schafers, K P},